rsocket/rsocket/Protocol.md

     * (__F__)ollows: More fragments follow this fragment.
     * (__C__)omplete: bit to indicate COMPLETE.
     * (__N__): Is Initial Request N present or not
-* __Request Data__: idientification of the service being requested along with parameters for the request.
+* __Request Data__: identification of the service being requested along with parameters for the request.
 * __Initial Request N__: initial request N value for channel.

 ### Request N Frame